By Bridget Castner ✔ Reviewed by travel expert Alexandra Falbo

-If you’re planning to travel to Italy and want to communicate effectively, it’s best to know some common Italian phrases to help get you get by.
+If you're planning to travel to Italy and want to communicate effectively, it's best to know some common Italian phrases to help you get by.
+Locals always appreciate the effort visitors make to speak their language, and knowing a little Italian can really go a long way.

-To help you out, we’ve compiled a list of some helpful Italian phrases for travel to use throughout your journey!
+To help you out, we've compiled a list of some helpful Italian phrases for travel to use throughout your journey, from ordering delicious food to navigating your way to the train station!

 Main Phrases and Greetings

-This first list should help get you through some main Italian phrases and greetings from “hello”, and “goodbye”, to asking someone if they speak English, and letting someone know you don’t understand what they are saying.
+This first list should help get you through some main Italian phrases and greetings from “hello” and “goodbye” to asking someone if they speak English, and letting someone know you don't understand what they are saying.
+There are some basic courtesy phrases as well, so you can ask someone how they are, and introduce yourself!

 Ciao!
 (Chow)